The biggest toll dogs pay for obesity is pain and shortened life span . Obesity in dogs is a very big problem.

-- As with humans, overweight dogs suffer from a higher prevalence of diseases such as Diabetes, Arthritis and joint dysfunctions as commonly seen in larger breeds.
+- As with humans, overweight dogs suffer from a higher prevalence of diseases such as Diabetes, Arthritis and joint dysfunctions.

 - Heart Disease and hormonal balances are often seen in overweight smaller breeds, the smoosh faced overweight breeds suffer higher respiratory difficulties.

 - Increased weight causes difficulties in routine activities such as climbing stairs and playing.